 Whenever a new standards project is initiated a working group is formed to write a new standard or revise an existing standard.
-Working groups consist of volunteer subject matter experts who will work together to produce an ANSI accredited standard related to public safety communications.
-It is not a requirement to be a NIEM member to participate in developing NIEM ANI accredited standards.
+Working groups consist of volunteer subject matter experts who will work together to produce an accredited standard.
+It is not a requirement to be a NIEM member to participate in developing NIEM standards.
 NIEM will also issue a press release when a call for participation is initiated so stay connected!

 Join the NTAC, NBAC, and/or A Domain

 You may apply to be part of the Standards Development Committee or a Standards Development Subcommittee.
 Participation is based on the need for particular interest categories, which are users of public safety equipment and processes, producers of public safety equipment and processes, and those who have a general interest in public safety standards, such as academia, consultants, and other government agencies.

 As an ANSI requirement, involvement in NIEM Standards Development is open to anyone.
 One way to participate is to review and comment on future standards during the public review process.
 During this 45-day period, comments on proposed standards are received from any interested person.
 All comments are considered by the standards working group.
 Standards requiring review and comment can be found on the NIEM Call to Action web page.
 NIEM will issue a press release when standards are ready for review and comment.